Safari Fever with Ruaha

 This Journey is like a fever!
 It is rich in activities, rich in wildlife viewing and rich in the diversity of national parks.
 With a domestic flight you arrive at Great Ruaha – the largest national parks of Tanzania.
 Together with your driver you discover the “Big Five”, the Udzungwa Mountains National Park, Mikumi National Park and Selous.

-The highlights of your trip Safari Fever with Ruaha
+The highlights of your the Safari Fever with Ruaha

 - Round trip to the southern national parks in Tanzania